 The Online Master in Educational Administration program includes core courses, internships, and a capstone course.
 Students can complete the program (36 credit hours) in under two years.

-A snapshot of courses include topics such as:
+A snapshot of courses from the online Master’s degree in Education Administration include topics such as:

 - Foundations of Higher Education